Sharp relations between volume growth, isoperimetry and escape probability in vertex-transitive graphs: Introduction

 \subsection{A converse to Varopoulos's theorem}

 A well-known converse to Varopoulos's theorem says that any vertex-transitive graph of at most quadratic growth has a recurrent random walk.
 This does not follow from Theorem \ref{thm:main.unimod.rw}, since the upper bound of that theorem is merely constant in the case of quadratic growth.
 This might seem surprising given that the upper bound of Theorem \ref{thm:main.unimod.rw} is optimal.
-To reconcile these seemingly opposing statements -- that this finitary upper bound is optimal, and yet still too weak to imply its asymptotic analogue -- it is instructive to consider the following examples achieving the upper bound. \begin{example} Let $\Gamma_r$ be the Cayley graph of $\Z\oplus(\Z/r^{1/2}\Z)^2$ with respect to the generating set $\{-1,0,1\}^3$.
+To reconcile these seemingly opposing statements -- that this finitary upper bound is optimal, and yet still too weak to imply its asymptotic analogue -- it is instructive to consider the following examples achieving the upper bound. \begin{example} Let $\Gamma_r$ be the Cayley graph of $\Z\times(\Z/r^{1/2}\Z)^2$ with respect to the generating set $\{-1,0,1\}^3$.
 We show in Proposition \ref{prop:resist.lb.ex} that there exists a constant $\alpha>0$ such that for every $r\in\N$ we have $\Prob[\,x\to S_{\Gamma_r}(x,r)\,]\ge\alpha$ for every $x\in\Gamma_r$.
 In particular, the upper bound of Theorem \ref{thm:unimod.linear.rw} cannot be improved in the case $\beta_\Gamma(r)\asymp r^2$.
 Despite this, note that each graph $\Gamma_r$ is recurrent.
-Indeed, Theorem \ref{thm:unimod.linear.rw} shows that $\Prob[\,x\to S_{\Gamma_r}(x,n)\,]$ decays like $1/n$ for $n\ge r$; it is just that the radius $r$ at which Theorem \ref{thm:unimod.linear.rw} begins to detect this decay can be arbitrarily large. \end{example} To fill this gap in the conclusion of Theorem \ref{thm:main.unimod.rw} we provide the following finitary converse to Varopoulos's theorem. \begin{theorem} There exists $C>0$ such that if $\Gamma$ is a locally finite vertex-transitive graph satisfying
+Indeed, Theorem \ref{thm:unimod.linear.rw} shows that $\Prob[\,x\to S_{\Gamma_r}(x,n)\,]$ decays like $1/n$ for $n\ge r$; it is just that the radius $r$ at which Theorem \ref{thm:unimod.linear.rw} begins to detect this decay can be arbitrarily large. \end{example} To fill this gap in the conclusion of Theorem \ref{thm:main.unimod.rw} we provide the following finitary converse to Varopoulos's theorem. \begin{theorem} There exists $\eps>0$ such that if $\Gamma$ is a locally finite vertex-transitive graph satisfying

-for some $n\ge C$ then for every $x\in\Gamma$ we have
+for some $n\in\N$ then for every $x\in\Gamma$ we have

 for every $r\ge n$. \end{theorem} Note in particular that Theorem \ref{thm:var.converse.rw} is able to detect the recurrence of the graph $\Gamma_r$ from Example \ref{ex:rw.quad.ub.optimal} with reference only to the ball of radius $r$.
-We state a more precise version of Theorem \ref{thm:var.converse.rw} in Theorem \ref{thm:var.converse}, below.

-\begin{corollary} There exist universal constants $c,C>0$ such that the following holds.
-Let $\Gamma$ be a connected, locally finite vertex-transitive graph.
-Suppose that
+We state a more precise version of Theorem \ref{thm:var.converse.rw} in Theorem \ref{thm:var.converse}, below. \begin{corollary} There exists a universal constant $c>0$ such that if $\Gamma$ is a connected, locally finite vertex-transitive graph satisfying